 Family mediation is a process in which one or two experienced and qualified mediators help a couple to reach joint decisions on one or more matters relating to their children, finance and property.
-It is strictly regulated.
-However, there are certain types of case (mainly related to financial settlements, business and property disputes) in which it is not necessary to be FMC regulated.
-In those case a member of the Civil and Commercial Mediation Panel may be more appropriate.
+The Family Mediation council (FMC) monitors the training and practice standards for family mediators dealing with children arrangements and property and finance matters for divorce, and accredited FMC mediators have a registration number.
+There are some family disputes, for example for property disputes between co-habitees (known as TOLATA cases), Inheritance Act disputes, and some family business disputes where a civil mediator from the Civil and Commercial Mediation Panel may be more appropriate.
 Please ask.

 The focus of mediation is the future, i.e. the concrete issues that need to be resolved for the couple to be able to move forward.

-The Association of South West Mediators has a panel of highly experienced family mediators, each of whom is accredited by the Family Mediation Council.
+The Association of South West Mediators has a panel of highly experienced family mediators, most of whom is accredited by the Family Mediation Council.

 Most are willing to perform both publicly and privately financed mediations.

 Disputes between parents and children, siblings, separating couples and divorcing partners;